Welcome to the ANPC

 The national network that links people, research and action in plant conservationLatest News

-The ANPC has just published a new resources page on our website with information about conservation of exotic, economic and ornamental plants.
-For the most part, the work of the ANPC focusses on the conservation of Australian native plant species and ecosystems.
-But we also recognise and value...
+The ANPC has just published a new resource page on our website with information about conservation of exotic, economic and ornamental plants.
+For the most part, the work of the ANPC focuses on the conservation of Australian native plant species and ecosystems.
+But we also recognise and value work,...

 Events